 On March 27, 2020, the President signed the CARES Act bill into law.
 Included in the CARES Act was the Paycheck Protection Program (PPP).
 The PPP was authorized to distribute loans to eligible small businesses to support job retention.
 The loans are eligible for forgiveness under certain conditions.
 Loans and portions of loans that are not forgiven shall be repaid over a period of five years at 1% interest.
 The Organization received a loan of \$90,446 from the PPP program on April 24, 2020.
-This loan is reflected as a long-term liability in the accompanying June 30, 2021 statement of financial position because it will not be satisfied with current assets.
-The Organization met all the loan programs conditions and received notice of forgiveness from the Small Business Administration on July 8, 2021.
-Therefore, loan forgiveness will be recognized in Fiscal 2022, the period in which the forgiveness occurred.
+The loan balance was included as a long-term liability in the accompanying balance sheet as of June 30, 2021.
+Full forgiveness was granted by the Small Business Administration (SBA) on July 8, 2021.
+As such, the proceeds from the loan are recognized as a component of revenue, gains, and other support in the accompanying statement of activities and changes in net assets for the year ended June 30, 2022.